hzwer/WritingAIPaper/README.md

 d.
 Knuth: *Keep the reader upper-most in your mind;*

 e.
 Consider using a "page one figure" to highlight the most important aspects of the paper and catch the reader's attention.

+This part will go through repeated revisions together with the main body.
+As we mentioned earlier, the main body is actually an extended version of the introduction.

 ## Readability Improvement
 > "Writing endures through the ages, its merits and faults known only to the author's heart. (文章千古事，得失寸心知）" —— [Du Fu](https://en.wikipedia.org/wiki/Du_Fu)